aurorascharff/next15-account-selector/STEPS_short.md

 ## Initial implementation of AccountSelector

 - Now, thats the setup, but our problems are is the AccountSelector component.
-So it has this nice custom UI that doesn't exist in any library.
 - Showcase the typical React code using isLoading, expanded states.
 Mutation through endpoint contains lots of boilerplate code.
-For the select, it's hard to read the divs and spans.
-Probably I should have used lists anyways.
+For the select, it's hard to read the divs and spans, I even marked them so I can find them.
+I should maybe have extracted this to components.
+And probably I should have used different elements.
 I'm using state variables to define styles which is not optimal nor easy.

-- Let's do a trial on one of these features.
+## Try to fix the accessibility issues

+- Let's try to fix the accessibility issues.
 Let's try to implement the keyboard navigation correctly.
 - Add snippet for escape key, add snippet for arrow keys and focus trap.
 Not up to standard.
 - These are just two of the many things we need to implement for a menu.
 Don't even get me started on screen reader support, like adding aria-expanded and roles, aria-activedescendant, so that the screen reader user even knows that this is a select!
 Again, I'm not an a11y expert, and it's a lot!
+- Who has tried to implement some of this stuff correctly?
+Who has failed?
+I did multiple times as well.
+It's a lot of work to get this right.
+And even if you do, it will be hard to maintain and extend.
 - So.
 We don't want to do this.
 Delete the snippet code.

 ## Replace all divs with Ariakit equivalents and update styles